 Dates for both courses are advertised here and on Facebook and Twitter as soon as they become known.
 If you would like to register your interest to take part in future training events please contact us.

-Deepening your Appreciative Inquiry Practice: September 2022 to January 2023
+Deepening your Appreciative Inquiry Practice

 This online course is designed for people who have already undertaken an introductory Appreciative Inquiry workshop such as Introduction to Appreciative Inquiry or Taste of AI and who wish to build on existing AI practice and deepen their understanding.

 The programme uses webinars, online material, small groups, and one-to-one support.
 It is practice-based using each individual’s own chosen project and addresses:

 AI principles in day to day practice

 Creating and delivering AI summits and events

 Building AI practice into church and community life.

 In addition to having completed an IAAI-accredited Module One-level course such as Taste of AI or Introduction to Appreciative Inquiry the other entry requirements are:

 Evidence of having completed six months practice of Appreciative Inquiry;